Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Study Design

 \subsection{Participants}

-We recruited 32 participants (16 male, 16 female; ages 18–28) from a university via email, word of mouth, and posters.
-The study lasted approximately one hour, and participants received a \$15 Amazon gift card as base compensation.
+We recruited 32 participants (16 male, 16 female; ages 18–28) from our university community via email, word of mouth, and posted flyers.
+For base compensation, participants received a \$15 Amazon gift card.
 To incentivize accurate performance, participants earned an additional \$0.20 for each trial in which they selected the optimal target, with the bonus capped at \$20.

-To minimize bias related to familiarity with the experimental setting, we pre-screened participants to ensure limited exposure to the building used in the study.
+To use Apple Vision Pro, participants were required to have normal vision, use contact lenses, or use the prescription inserts provided by us.
+To minimize potential bias arising from participants' familiarity with the experimental setting, we exclusively recruited individuals whose prior exposure to the building used in the study was limited.
 Specifically, 19 participants (9 male, 10 female) had never visited the building, 12 participants (6 male, 6 female) had been in the building between one and five times, and 1 participant (male) had visited the building between five and ten times.